 Senior Graduate Students

-Seniors at Pittsburg State University may apply to take graduate work and receive graduate credit during their last semester of their undergraduate program.
+Seniors at PSU may apply to take graduate work and receive graduate credit during their last semester of their undergraduate program.
 To qualify as a Senior Graduate, students must be admitted to the Graduate School, in good academic standing in their undergraduate work, and must have completed the undergraduate paperwork to graduate in the same semester as Senior Graduate status is approved.
 Senior Graduates cannot exceed nine hours of graduate work and 16 overall hours of credit.
 Students requesting to be considered as Senior Graduates must apply to the Dean of the Graduate School.